What is a “1219” violation?

 What if the student is found guilty at the criminal trial?

 If the student is found guilty at the criminal trial for an offense of violence on or near the University, he/she will be dismissed from the University of Akron for the period of one year.
-The student will receive a written notice of the dismissal from the Department of Student Judicial Affairs.
-The student must receive approval from the Board of Trustees to be permitted back in the University.
+The student will receive a written notice of the dismissal from the Department of Student Conduct and Community Standards.
+The student must receive approval from the Board of Trustees to be permitted to return to the University.